When did creative work become so boring?

 How did ‘digital-first’ come to dominate everything?

-…And why is nobody talking about it?
+…And why aren’t more people talking about it?

 No Fun asks the unasked.